JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 #### Call policy to discover key

 Use this option to select a policy to find the appropriate key to verify a JWS Token.
+The policy *must* return the key in either JWK or PEM format and the key should be in the 'content.body' message attribute.
 Before the policy is called, two message attributes are created containing the JWS header and payload, `jws.header` and `jws.payload`, respectively.
 You can use these attributes in the discovery policy to locate the correct key.

 For example, you can use: